 NOTE: We pressure tested the lower unit on a Mercury 200XL Verado, but the method is the same or similar for virtually all outboard makes and models.

-Tools and Parts Needed – Mercury 200 Verado Gearcase Pressure Test
+Tools and Supplies – Mercury 200 Verado Gearcase Pressure Test

 How to Pressure Test a Mercury 200 Lower Unit